lifeisperpetual/3D-room-experience/readme.md

 ---

 ## 📝 **Usage**

 - **Move Objects:** Click the "Move Objects" button, then drag furniture to rearrange.
 Click again to lock.
+- **Reset Objects:** Click the "Reset Objects" button (bottom right) to refresh the page and restore all objects to their starting positions.
 - **Look Around:** Left-click and drag to orbit, right-click to pan, scroll to zoom.
 - **Toggle Lamps:** Click lamp shades to turn bedside lamps on/off.
 - **Show Instructions:** Click the "?" info button (top left).